julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 ## Conclusion

 There are many benefits.
 Contracts allow us to have greater consistency in our inputs and outputs.
 The flow of data in our system is clearer.
-And all the logical errors of our system can be detected and fixed quickly.
+And most the type errors of our system can be detected and fixed quickly.
 Additionally it's easier to understand what a method does, needs and returns.
 It also provides some kind of documentation that would always be up to date :p.

 I think we can thus save a lot of unit tests on the type of the argument(s) received by a method and focus on what it produces with this contract system.
 Refactoring also becomes a lot easier with this kind of safety.